The UK has been more conservative in terms of reopening to foreign travellers during the pandemic, at least compared to its European neighbours.

 The reason to fly into Dublin instead of London is because direct flights on British Airways attract atrocious fuel surcharges.
 Furthermore, while this does incur a connection, it is not any more inconvenient from a COVID-19 perspective, as transit passengers from Dublin are not subject to additional testing requirements.

 If you’re an aspirational traveller looking to celebrate your first post-pandemic trip with some luxury flying, you could consider aiming for Lufthansa First Class from a US gateway airport via Frankfurt or Munich for 100,000 Aeroplan points.

 The United Kingdom has greatly revamped their entry requirements due to the evolving omicron variant..

 There will now be a pre-departure test that must be taken within 48 hours of departure as well as an on-arrival test-and-quarantine release scheme.

-In terms of countries reopening to Canadian travellers, I myself have been particularly looking forward to this one.
+In terms of countries reopening to Canadian travellers, I myself am excited for this one.
 I’ve been on many a return trip since my study abroad in London, and I’m always looking forward to revisiting my favourite old haunts.

 As always, you can refer to our Travel During COVID-19 Resource for Canadians for the most up-to-date information on travelling in the pandemic era.